kesmarag/grmot/README.md

 Warning : the documentation of the library is still under preparation.

-When using this code, please cite the following arxiv manuscript
-- manuscript link is to be added

 ## General description
 GRMOT generates simulated seismograms (displacement, velocity, acceleration) using the 3D discrete wavenumber representation method.
 The code runs in parallel.